ChristianLowe/Omnic/README.md

 # Omnic
 This Discord bot posts Overwarch patch notes links into your #Overwatch channel as they're released.

-To run, you must set your OMNIC_KEY environmental variable to your bot's api token.

 ## Invite to your server
 If you want this service on your server, you can invite the main **Omnic** bot to your server through [this link](https://discordapp.com/oauth2/authorize?client_id=450375495234748416&scope=bot).
 Once invited, it will post to your `#overwatch` channel (make sure it exists!) whenever new patch notes are out.

 ## Prerequisites to Install